Data Parallel Computing with Spark

 • The key is the row index

-• The value is a 5-element array:
+• The value is a (N+1)-element array:

-• Four elements belong to a row of the matrix M, each of this element is a tuple with the key representing the column index and the value represent the corresponding matrix cell value.
+• N elements belong to a row of the matrix M, each of this element is a tuple with the key representing the column index and the value represent the corresponding matrix cell value.

 • One remaining element belong to the value of the vector V at that row index position.